ExFed/nosr/README.md

 * `nosr_node`

-  A partially-parsed node in the **NOSr** tree.
+  A partially-parsed node in the *NOS&#383;* tree.
 Represents a substring of the document (e.g.: source, position, and length).

 * `string`